ClassicOldSong/Apollo/README.md

 ## About HDR

+HDR starts supporting from Windows 11 23H2 and generally supported on 24H2.
+Some systems might not have HDR toggle on 23H2 and you just need to upgrade to 24H2.
+Any system lower than 23H2/Windows 10 will not have HDR option available.

 > [!NOTE]
-> This section is written for professional media workers.
+> The below section is written for professional media workers.
 It doesn't stop you from enabling HDR if you know what you're doing and have deep understanding about how HDR works.
 >
 > Apollo and SudoVDA can handle HDR just fine like any other streaming solutions.
 >